Parliamentary.ai

 Overview

-This bill mandates the UK Secretary of State to produce a report assessing the feasibility of expanding eligibility for the Destitution Domestic Violence Concession.
-The report will consider extending the concession to European Economic Area (EEA) nationals and individuals not granted immigration entry clearance as a partner.
+This bill mandates the UK Secretary of State to produce a report investigating the expansion of the Destitution Domestic Violence Concession (DDVC) to include European Economic Area (EEA) nationals and individuals who haven't received partner immigration entry clearance.
+The report must be submitted to Parliament within six months of the bill's enactment.

 Description

-- Individuals who haven't received immigration entry clearance as a partner.
+• Individuals who haven't received partner immigration entry clearance.

 Government Spending